teppokoivula/AdminBar/README.md

 3. Type into the "Custom theme" text input the path to the directory your custom theme's files are located in.
 This path should be relative to (start from) your site directory.

+## Hooks

+As with any ProcessWire module, you can identify hookable methods by the three underscores before the method name: `___hookableMethod()`.
+Here are the details regarding typical "hooking points" provided by the AdminBar module:

+* `___render()`: this method renders the Admin Bar.
+You can hook _before_ it if you want to provide custom arguments for the method (overriding strings etc.) or you can hook _after_ it if you want to manually modify the returned output string.
+* `___getTemplates()`: this method returns the "template strings" used by the render method.
+These are essentially the parts that make up the final markup, and if you want to modify the markup of the Admin Bar, you can hook _after_ this method and modify the returned template strings array.
+* `___getData()`: this method returns the value of the data-adminbar attribute added to the Admin Bar.
+If you need custom properties mainly for JavaScript use, you should hook _after_ this method and modify the returned array of options.
+* `___getItems()`: this method returns a list of items displayed in the Admin Bar.
+You can modify certain aspects of these items (strings/labels, use of modal links, etc.) by hooking _before_ this method and modifying the args array – or if you want to modify the displayed items, you can hook _after_ this method and modify the returned array of items.

 ## License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU